lammps/lammps/doc/src/fix_ave_grid.rst

 values, the grid cell volume used in the per-sample normalization will be the current grid cell volume at each sampling step.

-In per-atom mode, *norm none* perfomrma a similar computation as *norm sample*, except the individual "average sample values" are "summed sample values".
+In per-atom mode, *norm none* performs a similar computation as *norm sample*, except the individual "average sample values" are "summed sample values".
 A summed sample value is simply the grid value summed over atoms in the sample, without dividing by the number of atoms in the sample.
 The output grid value on the *Nfreq* timesteps is the average of the *Nrepeat* "summed sample values", i.e. the sum of *Nrepeat* "summed sample values" divided by *Nrepeat*\ .
 For the *density/number* and *density/mass* values, the grid cell volume used in the per-sample sum normalization will be the current grid cell volume at each sampling step.

 In per-grid mode, all the *norm* keyword options operate the same.
 The output grid value is summed over the grid value in each of the *Nrepeat* samples and then divided by *Nrepeat*.

-The *ave* keyword is applicated to both per-atom and per-grid mode.
-Itdetermines how the per-grid values produced once every *Nfreq* steps are averaged with values produced on previous steps that were multiples of *Nfreq*, before they are accessed by another output command.
+The *ave* keyword is applied to both per-atom and per-grid mode.
+It determines how the per-grid values produced once every *Nfreq* steps are averaged with values produced on previous steps that were multiples of *Nfreq*, before they are accessed by another output command.

 If the *ave* setting is *one*, which is the default, then the grid values produced on *Nfreq* timesteps are independent of each other;